keithalewis/math/tim.md

 then $1'_A = 1_A$.

 __Exercise__. _If $F$ is a functor then $F(1_A) = 1_{F(A)}$_.

+Since identity arrows correspond to objects we also have an object mapping.

+The canonical example of a category is $\cat{Set}$ where the arrows are functions.
+Given a set $S$ let $S^*$ be the set of all finite length lists of elements of $S$.
+This is a monoid with binary operation concatenation and identity the empty list.
+This is a functor from $\cat{Set}$ to $\cat{Mon}$ ...

+The forGetful functor.

+FG and GF

+unit and counit

 Monoids are quite common.
 Now that you know their mathematical definition you, Baader, and Meinhof will start seeing them everywhere.
 Examples